PrzemyslawWojslaw/SDN-Testbed/README.md

 The "Load" option requires from file to hava a structure similar to *"topo/topo_exapmle.py"*. it's the same as required by Mininet/Containernet when invoked from terminal (*"sudo mn --custom ./topo/topo_example.py --topo=mytopo"*).

 It is possible to create custom predefined scenarios.
 To do that, edit *"tools/predefinedTopos.py"* and add new class like example ones (remeber to append your class to *"topos"* dictionary at the end of the file).

+## Issues

+- Inaccurate synchronization caused by the multithreaded nature of the environment often causes the recipient to send back the packet with the RST flag.
+- Large packets present in the original file may not be sent by the host if the interface has an MTU value lower than the packet size (default 1500).
+- Very high communication rates may not be represented correctly.
+- Embedded terminals in GUI do not display properly (xterm issue), though still are usable.

+**Work on the project has been suspended at this point, but may be resumed in the future.**